Maple Leafs fall to Senators without injured Matthews

 Claude Giroux had a goal and an assist, and Thomas Chabot, Drake Batherson and Derick Brassard also scored for the Senators, who won at Scotiabank Arena with fans in attendance for the first time since October 2018.
 Tim Stutzle added two assists.

-William Nylander and Joey Anderson scored for Toronto, which was without Matthews because of a sprained knee that will keep the star center out at least three weeks.
+William Nylander and Joey Anderson scored for Toronto, which was without Matthews — the reigning Hart Trophy winner — because of a sprained knee that will keep the star center out at least three weeks.

 Ilya Samsonov, who was scheduled to get the night off, made a surprise start and finished with 28 saves as the Leafs suffered just their fourth regulation home loss of the season.
 Matt Murray was slated to see his first action in goal for the Leafs since Jan.
 17, but appeared to take a shot up high from Nylander in warmups and didn’t play.